eliotwrobson/CyNetDiff/README.md

 the API is still relatively undocumented, not yet fully featured, and could still change.

-Use at your own risk, however all feedback is greatly appreciated!
+All feedback is greatly appreciated!

 ## Development